Enumerating Minimal Defensive Alliances: Extension Minimal Defensive Alliance

 Next, we move towards the output-sensitive perspective of enumeration.
 We do this by looking at the extension problem that can be associated to our enumeration problem, defined formally below.
 Hence, we cannot trivially re-write the branching algorithms from the previous section to achieve polynomial delay.
+This type of results is also of interest independent of enumeration, as any branching algorithm that looks for the smallest non-empty alliance or for the largest minimal alliance could be potentially sped up by quickly deciding if certain branches are unnecessary to follow, as no minimal solutions are to be found in that subtree.
+More details and motivation for this line of research can be found in~\cite{CasFGMS2022}.

 \problemdef{Extension Globally Minimal Defensive Alliance} {(\textsc{ExtGMDefAll})}{A graph $G=(V,E)$, and sets $U,N\subseteq V$.}{Is there a globally minimal defensive alliance $A\subseteq V\setminus N$ in $G$ with $U\subseteq A$?}